Apoy sa Karagatan

 Apoy sa Karagatan is a 2001 Philippine action film written and directed by Mauro Gia Samonte.
 The film stars Jestoni Alarcon, Tonton Gutierrez, Tara Vios and Kara Kristel.

 The film is streaming online on YouTube.

 Plot

-Johnny Laguna (Jestoni), a bounty hunter, is on a mission to rescue Anna (Kara) from the hands of her abductor (Derek).
+Johnny Laguna (Jestoni), a bounty hunter, is on a mission to rescue Anna (Tara) from the hands of her abductor (Derek).
 Michael Tantongco (Tonton), Anna's husband who is the town mayor, is willing to give a reward of P1 million to whoever can rescue his wife.